NoroffFEU/development-platforms/src/content/docs/webdev-hosting/Netlify/netlify-case-study.md

 This following section describes some of the most important features of Netlify:

 - Easy Hosting and Deployment: One of the most important features of Netlify is the hosting and deployment.
-Netlify really simplifies the whole process of hosting and deploying by taking good use of Git repositorie integration which makes it really easy for developers too deploy their projects with just a few clicks.
+Netlify really simplifies the whole process of hosting and deploying by taking good use of Git repositorie integration which makes it really easy for developers to deploy their projects with just a few clicks.

 - Serverless Functions: Another great and important feature in Netlify is something called serverless functions, which gives developers the ability to execute server-side logic without managing any infrastructure at all.

 - Forms Handling: This feature really simplifies the need to collect information from the users by adding a built in form processing functionality.
 This also allows developers to collect this data without using any form for backend code.

 - Git interegation: As mentioned earlier another core feature for Netlify is the Git interegation which lets developers deploy sites directly from platforms like GitHub, GitLab, and Bitbucket.
-- Collaboration and Team Workflow: Netlify also has a few features that are also really great for team collaborations and workflow such as deployment prewviews and role-based access control.
+- Collaboration and Team Workflow: Netlify also has a few features that are also really great for team collaborations and workflow such as deployment previews and role-based access control.

-- Continuous Deployment: Netlify has feature that supports continuous deployment, by connecting your repository Netlify will automatically build, deploy and update the site whenever changes are made.
+- Continuous Deployment: Netlify has a feature that supports continuous deployment, by connecting your repository, Netlify will automatically build, deploy and update the site whenever changes are made.

 - Analytics and Monitoring: This feature is really awesome it lets you track your monitor traffic, site performance and gives you good insight into user behavior.
 Its essetiantly a tool that´ll help developers get better performance, optimazation and user experience.